pierre-rouleau/pel/README.rst

 - Ease introduction to Emacs.
 - Keep as many standard Emacs key bindings as possible.
-- Provide easy to remember key bindings via a key binding tree, key prefixes and the use of key choice visualization with package such as which-key, especially for commands that are seldom used.
+- Provide easy to remember key bindings via a key binding tree, key prefixes and the use of key choice visualization with package such as which-key_, especially for commands that are seldom used.
 - Minimize the amount of Emacs Lisp code to write inside Emacs init file to support various external Emacs packages.